mgarcia01752/PyPNM/documentation/api/pnm/histogram.md

 * **Service Class**: `CmDsHistogramService`
 * **Schema Classes**: `PnmHistogramRequest`, `PnmHistogramResponse`

----

 ## Example Use Case

-A CMTS operator notices increased downstream packet loss and distortion.
+A CMTS operator notices an increase in downstream packet loss and distortion.
 By running this histogram API, they identify a clipped histogram tail — likely caused by laser clipping — and can take corrective action (e.g., adjusting optical power levels or replacing faulty hardware).

 ---